codetojoy/easter_eggs_for_java_loom/egg_6_structured_concurrency_invoke_any/README.md

 ---------

 * this egg illustrates structured concurrency
-* task "foo" and task "bar" are in a race: first one to complete is used
+* task "foo" and task "bar" are in a race: first one to complete is used; the other is interrupted

 To Build:
 ---------